OneGAN: Simultaneous Unsupervised Learning of Conditional Image Generation, Foreground Segmentation, and Fine-Grained Clustering: Related work

-The most similar approach to ours is {\bf FineGAN}~\cite{singh2018finegan}, which our generators and discriminators are based upon.
-However, there are many significant differences and additions: (i) We added a set of encoders which are trained to support new tasks. (ii) While FineGAN employs one-hot input, our generators use coded input, which is important for our autoencoding path. (iii) We added a skip connection, followed by a mixup module that combines the bypass tensor with the pre-image tensor.
-The mixup also allows passing only one of the tensors, making either the bypass or the pre-image optional in each flow. (iv) We employ single foreground representation instead of FineGAN's double hierarchical representation. (v) Our model uses layer normalization~\cite{ba2016layer} instead of batch normalization, which better performs for large number of classes, small batch size, and alternating paths. (vi) We define a new normalization method for the generators, where GLU~\cite{dauphin2017language} activation layers were used as non-linear activations. (vii) We add many losses, regularization terms, and training techniques that were not used in FineGAN, many of which are completely novel, as far as we can ascertain.
+The most similar approach to ours is FineGAN~\cite{singh2018finegan}, which our generators and discriminators are based upon.
+However, there are many significant differences and additions: (i) We added a set of encoders, which are trained to support new tasks. (ii) While FineGAN employs one-hot input, our generators use coded input, which is important for our autoencoding path. (iii) We added a skip connection, followed by a mixup module that combines the bypass tensor with the pre-image tensor.
+The mixup also allows passing only one of the tensors, making either the bypass or the pre-image optional in each flow. (iv) We employ single foreground generator instead of FineGAN's double hierarchical design, where we have found one generator to be dominant and the second one redundant. (v) Our model uses layer normalization~\cite{ba2016layer} instead of batch normalization, which better performs for large number of classes, small batch size, and alternating paths. (vi) We define a new normalization method for the generators, where GLU~\cite{dauphin2017language} activation layers were used as non-linear activations. (vii) We add many losses, regularization terms, and training techniques that were not used in FineGAN, many of which are completely novel, as far as we can ascertain.
 As a result, our work outperforms FineGAN in all tasks and is capable of performing new tasks that its predecessor could not handle.

-\textbf{Mixup}~\cite{mixup} is a technique for applying a weighted sum between two or more latent variables in order to synthesize a new latent variable.
-We use it to mix latent variables that are part encoded by the encoder and part extracted from the one-hot priors.
+Mixup~\cite{mixup} is a technique for applying a weighted sum between two latent variables in order to synthesize a new latent variable.
+We use it to merge different paths in the model by mixing latent variables that are part coded by the encoder and part produced by the lower levels of the generation.
 As far as we can ascertain, this is the first usage of mixup to merge information from different paths.
-Our mixup is applied during autoencoding in two different stages, hence the term dual-mixup.
+Our mixup is applied to image reconstruction in four different locations.